 The 1993 party was one of the largest ever assembled for a Mystic tour.
 Pictured are (back, L to R) Chris Cook, Martin Watts, Rita Thomson, Peter Thomson, Ernie Sharland, Bryan Wendon, Paul Tyler, Jim Thomson, (middle L to R) Jenny Cook, Kevin Barron, Tai-Wai Cheung, Sid Thomson, Neil Hadley, Matthew Loades, Duncan Chave, Windy Miller, Adi Borley, Talia Cooper, Matthew Cook, (front L to R) Naomi Sheffer, Amanda Hall, Sarah Noble, Annie Thomson, Kate Thomson and Sam Cook.

 After the Lord Mayor's show...
-Stirling County rather feebly cancelled the Thursday game; the Dollar game was a non-event, made memorable only by the attempts to break into the pavillion before the game; and at Comrie we were blown away by old Father Oates.
+Stirling County rather feebly cancelled the Thursday game; the Dollar game was a one-sided affair, made memorable only by the attempts to break into the pavillion before the game; and at Comrie we were blown away by old Father Oates.

 Bryan seemed surprised to receive the player of the tour award, but Annie took her supporter of the tour award in her stride.